deepakmahakale/blog/_posts/2021-04-26-5-must-have-gems-in-ror-development-environment.markdown

 example:

-Do this in console and you will get a pretty representation with all the attributes of the post object.
+Do this in the console and you will get a pretty representation with all the attributes of the post object.

 ```ruby
 require "awesome_print"